Ottawa police setting up hate crime hotline after reports of assaults, threats | CBC News

 Police also investigating bribery of city worker

-Mayor Jim Watson, city councillors and Police Chief Peter Sloly have spoken out about various incidents of hate-fuelled violence over the weekend, including intimidation and harassment by protesters as thousands flooded the nation's capital.
+Police Chief Peter Sloly, Mayor Jim Watson and city councillors and have spoken out about various reports of of hate-fuelled violence over the weekend, including intimidation and harassment by protesters as thousands flooded the nation's capital.

-"We have the intelligence officers and the investigative officers and multi-jurisdictional support from British Columbia to St. John's, from Nunavut to the GTA," Sloly said in an press conference Monday afternoon.
+"We have the intelligence officers and the investigative officers and multi-jurisdictional support from British Columbia to St. John's, from Nunavut to the GTA," Sloly said in a news conference Monday afternoon.

 "No matter where you live, no matter where your vehicle's registered, if you've come here and committed a crime, if you have committed a hate crime, you will be investigated.
 We will look for you, we will charge you.
 If necessary, we'll arrest you, and we will pursue prosecutions against you."

-Residents and organizations across the downtown have taken to social media, spoken to city councillors and media organizations about various hate-related threats they've faced.
+Residents and organizations across the downtown have complained to city councillors, media organizations and on social media about hate-related threats.

-The Shepherds of Good Hope told CBC a client and security guard were assaulted on the weekend, with racial slurs yelled at the guard by two people who were identified as part of the protests.
+A homeless shelter, the Shepherds of Good Hope, says a client and security guard were assaulted on the weekend, with racial slurs yelled at the guard by two people who were identified as part of the protests.

+A Confederate flag, swastika and yellow stars have been seen at different times throughout the protests.

+Somerset ward Coun.
+Catherine McKenney says they heard from people who have been yelled at and harassed, including a young couple who had a Pride flag in their window.

 Sloly said there "several" criminal investigations also underway, from the dangerous operation of vehicles to threats, assaults and bribery.